ibm-cloud-docs/cephaas/administrators.md

 You can start creating a deployment after cost estimation and the order processing is initiated.

-1. Open the order status email from your IBM sales partner and click on the link **Prepare deployment**.
+1. Open the order status email from your IBM sales partner and click the link **Prepare deployment**.
 After you log in, the link opens the deployment dashboard, which lists your in-progress or completed orders.

 2. On the **Prepare deployment** screen, select your **IBM Cloud Satellite location** and **Resource group**.